-Coleorton Wood is a six-hectare mixed, young woodland planted during the early days of The National Forest.
-It is on the site of the former "Bug and Wink" colliery.
+Coleorton Wood is a six-hectare mixed, young woodland planted during the early days of The National Forest on the site of the former "Bug and Wink" colliery.
+It is owned and managed by Coleorton Parish Council.

-There is a car-park and several seats and picnic tables.
+There are several seats and picnic tables through-out the wood.
 Please respect the wood and its residents and take home your rubbish.
 Dogs are welcome but please keep them under control.
 Please clean up after your dog and take it home with you as there are no dog waste bins in the wood.

 Food and drink is available from the 4 pubs in Coleorton.
 See details for opening times and menus >>